gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/setup.md

-You will need to customize all the Powershell scripts to match your Central Server drives
+You will need to customize these Powershell scripts to match your Central Server

 <h2>DMZ_Server_Trace_file_mover.ps1</h2>
 Copies XEL files from DMZ/SQL Auth servers to your Central Server's import folder (d:\traces by default)<br><br>